 The test development process used by the Standards and Testing Agency (STA) embeds within it the generation of validity and reliability evidence through expert review and trialling.
-Given that the key stage 1 tests will be internally marked by teachers, an additional study to consider the reliability of marking will be undertaken as part of the 'technical pre-test' trial in the first year.
+Given the nature of the evidence collected, it is not anticipated that any additional studies will be required in order to demonstrate that the tests are fit for purpose.
 The test framework does not provide detail of the validity and reliability of individual tests; this will be provided in the test handbook, which will be published on the DfE's website following the administration of the test.